Monday, December 23, 2024

 That is, in any case, it all comes down to the question of how legitimate the elections and their results will be if held during a war, when part of the country’s territory is occupied, masses of people left their homes, moving to other regions or even abroad.

 “If we are guided by the Constitution, then elections (presidential or parliamentary) during war are impossible, but Ukraine is a country of opportunities.
 And not always positive opportunities.
 The leadership of the state, under certain circumstances, can go to elections, but we must take into account that the new composition of the Verkhovna Rada, if we talk about parliamentary elections, may have serious problems in terms of legitimacy and, accordingly, the legitimacy of the laws that it will adopt.
-The current composition of the parliament is already working in a “semi-legal regime,” but this is not as scary as when the parliament is recognized as completely illegitimate,” lawyer Rostislav Kravets tells Apostrophe.
+The current composition of parliament is already operating in a “semi-legal regime,” but this is not as scary as when parliament is recognized as completely illegitimate,” lawyer Rostislav Kravets tells Apostrophe.

 From a formal legal point of view, the situation for the authorities remains difficult.

-“We don’t have good options, so if you choose the best from the worst, it’s better to leave it as it is.
+“We don’t have any good options, so if you choose the best from the worst, it’s better to leave it as it is.
 At least the Rada has an argument that the powers of people’s deputies continue until the parliament is elected.
 Therefore, there are fewer complaints about the laws that they are still adopting than about those that will be adopted by a potentially new parliament, elected during the Kremlin’s open invasion of our country,” added Rostislav Kravets.

 The situation with the presidential elections is even more complicated.
 Despite Vladimir Zelensky’s statements that holding elections is currently irrelevant, his position on the issue of compliance of the idea of elections in war conditions with the Constitution remains unclear.
 A way out of the situation could be a decision to appeal to the Constitutional Court to obtain clarification on whether the idea of holding elections (of parliament and president) during a war is consistent with the Basic Law of the country or not.
 After the conclusion of the Constitutional Court, it will be possible to make decisions based on considerations of the constitutionality and security of the vote itself.